XR2Learn/beaconapp-laser-cutting-machine/README.md

 ![XR2Learn](https://github.com/XR2Learn/.github/blob/main/images/XR2Learn%20logo.png)

-# Beacon Application 1
+# Beacon Application "Laser Cutting Machine"

-The Beacon Application 1 "Laser Cutting Machine" is a sandbox application that demonstrates the creation of a virtual reality training scenario (maintenance tasks of a machine) through the use of the enabler 1 "INTERACT".
-With the application, the user is taught how to clean an industrial Laser cutting machine in a step by step process and also validated with a score in the end.
+The Beacon Application "Laser Cutting Machine" is a sandbox application that demonstrates the creation of a virtual reality training scenario (maintenance tasks of a machine) through the use of the Enabler "INTERACT".
+With the application, the user is taught how to clean an industrial laser cutting machine in a step by step process and also validated with a score in the end.
 The application also illustrates the numerous possibilities such as creating interaction with objects, ease of configuring a scenario, visual effects to the machine etc

 ## Dependencies

 Executable: the built application requires a VR-Ready PC on Windows with SteamVR installed, up-to-date drivers, and a PC VR headset.
-Unity Project: the Beacon Application 1 Unity project requires the 3D engine Unity, and the Enabler 1 "INTERACT" as a plugin to Unity.
+Unity Project: this Beacon Application project requires Unity the 3D engine, and the Enabler "INTERACT" as a plugin to Unity.

 ## HARDWARE Prerequisites
-A fairly recent VR-ready laptop or desktop computer running Windows 10/11 A Meta Quest 2 VR headset and its Touch controllers (if any other SteamVR compatible headset is used, please disregard each step about Oculus / Meta specific installations) An Oculus Link cable (or any compatible USB-C cable with enough bandwidth)
+A fairly recent VR-ready laptop or desktop computer running Windows 10/11 A Meta Quest 2 VR headset and its Touch controllers (if any other SteamVR compatible headset is used, please disregard each step about Oculus / Meta specific installations) An Oculus Link cable (or any compatible USB-C cable with enough bandwidth).

 ## SOFTWARE Prerequisites
 Install SteamVR.
 An offline version (which doesn’t require a Steam account) is proposed.